GYG-be/gyg-be.github.io/_posts/2024-07-01-humility-through-self-defense.md

 ---

+## GYG is about continuously developing, continuously integrating, continuously deploying a BETTER you.

+*Git Your GYG is a Forkable Lifeplan-As-Code for a PracticeLikeYouPlay approach to building a better you.
+GYG.be is a thoroughly recursive EatYourOwnDogfood open source intelligence-gathering application so that you can TestInProduction the best practices you learn about.*

-Be less addicted to anything ... especially laziness.
+Be less addicted to anything ... especially laziness ... become an 86400.guru

 # Block your day into 30 minutes comprised of a 25 m pomodoro with a 4 m tabita